 Peter G. Danchin

-Silvio Ferrari is a Professor of Law at the University of Milan, Italy.
+Silvio Ferrari is Professor of Law at the University of Milan, Italy.

-Mark Hill QC is Associate Professor at the Centre for Law and Religion, Cardiff University; University of Pretoria; Notre Dame University Law School, Sydney; and King’s College, London
+Mark Hill QC is Associate Professor at the Centre for Law and Religion, Cardiff University; University of Pretoria; Notre Dame University Law School, Sydney; and King’s College, London.
+He lectures in law at the Open University.

-Arif A. Jamal is Associate Professor at the Faculty of Law, National University of Singapore.
+Arif A. Jamal is Associate Professor and Deputy Director of the Centre for Asian Legal Studies at the Faculty of Law, National University of Singapore.

 Rossella Bottoni is Associate Professor of Law and Religion at the Faculty of Law of the University of Trento, Italy.